JonasSinjan/Hangman_game/src/README.txt

 Did Edit and Pray for the case where the user enters a letter that has already been guessed and therefore doesn't count as a round.

+Missing report summary.

+Seem to be failing successfully with the: _make_new_current_total_guess

 Jonas Sinjan.